MindTheGap-ERC/admtools/README.md

 ## License

-Apache 2.0 License, see LICENSE file for license text.
+GPL-3.0, see LICENSE file for license text.

 ## Copyright